dSONIQ Realphones

 Easy Mode Controls

-(2) Correction - Controls the degree of the frequency response correction applied to your headphones
+(3) Correction - controls the depth of the frequency response correction applied to your headphones.

-(5) Environment - Controls the emulation depth of the selected listening environment
+(7) Environment - controls the depth of the chosen environment emulation.

-(6) Brightness - Tilt EQ for fine-tuning the overall tonal balance
+(8) Brightness - Tilt equalizer for adjusting tonal balance.

 Quick Setup: Reference Monitoring